thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

 # Set a description for the current page.
 This will be shown in toc-trees objects.
 geekdocDescription:

+# Set false to hide the whole left navigation sidebar.
+Beware that it will make
+# navigation pretty hard without adding some kind of on-page navigation.
+geekdocNav: true

 # Show a breadcrumb navigation bar at the top of each docs page.
 geekdocBreadcrumb: false